 The scope of our audit was influenced by our application of materiality.
-An audit is designed to obtain reasonable assurance whether the separate financial statements are free from material misstatement.
+An audit is designed to obtain reasonable assurance whether the consolidated financial statements are free from material misstatement.
 Misstatements may arise due to fraud or error.
-They are considered material if individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the separate financial statements.
+They are considered material if individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the consolidated financial statements.

-Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall materiality for the separate financial statements as a whole as set out in the table below.
-These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate on the separate financial statements as a whole.
+Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall materiality for the consolidated financial statements as a whole as set out in the table below.
+These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, if any, both individually and in aggregate on the consolidated financial statements as a whole.

-Materiality MHUF 7,930

-Determination 1% of the separate equity

-Rationale for the materiality benchmark applied We chose separate equity as the benchmark because, in our view, it is a balanced benchmark which reflects the interests of the shareholders and of the regulator and is a generally accepted benchmark.
-We chose 1% as quantitative materiality threshold.
+Materiality MHUF 9,200 Determination 0.9% of the consolidated equity Rationale for the materiality benchmark applied We chose consolidated equity as the benchmark because, in our view, it is a balanced benchmark which reflects the interests of the shareholders and of the regulator and is a generally accepted benchmark.
+We chose 0.9% as quantitative materiality threshold.